 Although the Board’s guidance may seem clear-cut, employers facing the possibility of mass absences due to the looming February 17 national strike are likely to find it more challenging to apply the Board’s guidance in harmony with existing positive labor relations policies.
 Determining whether the underlying political disputes relate to specific employment concerns and whether the employer arguably has any control over the ultimate outcome may not be a straightforward exercise.

+*Currently licensed in Georgia only.
 Thornell Williams began his legal career with Ogletree in 2005.
 His practice currently involves providing strategic advice and representation to management clients in traditional labor matters such as labor-management relations, collective bargaining, grievance administration and arbitration, and other matters before the National Labor Relations Board.
-Thornell also provides counsel, advice, and representation to management in numerous areas of employment law, including employment policy...
+Thornell also provides counsel, advice, and representation to management in numerous areas of employment...